-This post from Choose Your Smile dentistry in Kelowna focuses on a problem that many people experience – bad breath.
+This post from Love Your Smile dentistry in Kelowna focuses on a problem that many people experience – bad breath.

 Bad breath, or halitosis, has several causes.
 The most frequent cause is poor oral hygiene.
 Often, halitosis arises midday arising from not brushing teeth between meals.
 Small food parts on the teeth, gums, and tongue grow bacteria.
 The wastes of the bacteria and decay of the food create a sulfur compound, which emits the unpleasant odor.
 Food particles, bacteria, and sulfuric gas all need to be removed to eliminate bad breath caused by poor oral hygiene.